View the full list of fields, first using long-form arguments:

 scyld-*ctl

-also optionally display the required steps so that administrators can
+also optionally displays the required steps so you can

 learn about the usage of the underlying tools.